Genesys Customer Authentication (CE07) for Genesys Multicloud CX

 The use case is supported for Cloud, Premise, and Platform as a Service (IVR PaaS).

-For IVR PaaS, Genesys Intelligent Automation is deployed on premise and IVR ports are in Genesys Engage cloud.
-Agents can be enabled in Genesys Engage on-premises or Genesys Engage cloud.
+For IVR PaaS, Genesys Intelligent Automation is deployed on premise and IVR ports are in Genesys Multicloud CX.
+Agents can be enabled in Genesys Engage on-premises or Genesys Multicloud CX.

 Nuance ASR/TTS is only available on AWS, DTMF is available for Azure.